The Pamir Mountains in Central Asia is a place full of extremes.

 The mountains tested us all.
 Some revealed their best, others their worst.
 Some made it to the end of the trip, others broke and left earlier.

 But for all, it was a life-changing experience.

 Are you willing to experience the challenges of the Pamir Mountains and be transformed?
 If you are craving an exhilarating journey that will turn the way you look at life upside down, the Pamirs are your dusty, adrenaline-infused cup of tea.

-In case you’re already wondering how to get there, you can either be part of The Travel Camel Tajikistan tour, organise your own logistics with a local driver, or even hitchhike the Pamir Highway on a budget.
+In case you’re already wondering how to get there, you can organise your own logistics with a local driver or even hitchhike the Pamir Highway on a budget.

 If, however, you decide that the Pamir Mountains are too much of an effort for you, check these inspiring 12 travel challenges you can immerse yourself in without straying too much out of your comfort zone.
 The important lesson here is to challenge yourself more often as you grow fastest at the edge of your comfort zone!